ChompChompDead/HelloLua/README.md

-# Hi there
+# lua bot
-this is chomps dumb lua bot it sucks dont even try getting it lol
+so uhhh i tried making a discord bot in lua why